JudgeZ/EmbedNexus/docs/testing/test-matrix.md

 **Verification tracking**

-- Capture checksum results by downloading the workflow artifacts and running `scripts/checksums.sh --verify` locally once the helper is implemented.
+- Download the workflow artifacts and run `scripts/checksums.sh --verify` locally once the helper is implemented, recording the verification transcript referenced in the runbook above.
-- Record the workflow run URL, Actions artifact name, and checksum verification outcome in subsystem-specific fixture README updates to maintain traceability between automation and documentation.
+- Matrix updates must capture, in both subsystem README updates and the associated pull request description/template, the workflow run URL, every published artifact name, and the checksum verification output.
+Attach this metadata bundle as part of the documentation changes so reviewers can trace automation evidence without leaving the change set.

 ## Execution Notes